python/cpython/Doc/extending/extending.rst

    sts = system(command);

-Our :func:`spam.system` function must return the value of :c:data:`sts` as a Python object.
+Our :func:`!spam.system` function must return the value of :c:data:`!sts` as a Python object.
 This is done using the function :c:func:`PyLong_FromLong`. ::

    return PyLong_FromLong(sts);